dannylhy/photoplacer/README.md

 photoplacer
 ===========

-Web and mobile to get the best picture locations
+Web and mobile app (with backend) to get the best picture locations